MauroLoche/ue5-style-guide/README_IT.md

 <a name="bp-graphs-exec-first-class"></a>
 #### 3.4.3 White Exec Lines Are Top Priority

-If you ever have to decide between straightening a linear white exec line or straightening data lines of some kind, always straighten the white exec line.
+Se avessi mai da decidere tra raddrizzare un linear white exec line o addrizzare data lines di qualche tipo, raddrizza sempre la white exec line.

 <a name="3.4.4"></a>
 <a name="bp-graphs-block-comments"></a>
 #### 3.4.4 Graphs Should Be Reasonably Commented

-Blocks of nodes should be wrapped in comments that describe their higher-level behavior.
+Blocks of nodes dovrebbero essere wrapped in commenti che descrivono il loro higher-level behavior.
 While every function should be well named so that each individual node is easily readable and understandable, groups of nodes contributing to a purpose should have their purpose described in a comment block.
 If a function does not have many blocks of nodes and its clear that the nodes are serving a direct purpose in the function's goal, then they do not need to be commented as the function name and  description should suffice.

 <a name="3.4.5"></a>
 <a name="bp-graphs-cast-error-handling"></a>
 #### 3.4.5 Graphs Should Handle Casting Errors Where Appropriate

-If a function or event assumes that a cast always succeeds, it should appropriately report a failure in logic if the cast fails.
-This lets others know why something that is 'supposed to work' doesn't.
-A function should also attempt a graceful recover after a failed cast if it's known that the reference being casted could ever fail to be casted.
+Se una function o event assumes che un cast always succeeds, dovrebbe giustamente far notare una failure in logic se cast fails.
+Ciò fa sapere gli altri perchè qualcosa che 'dovrebbe funzionare' non va.
+Una function dovrebbe provare a fare un graceful recover dopo un failed cast se si sà che la reference reference being casted potrebbe fallire nell'essere casted.

-This does not mean every cast node should have its failure handled.
-In many cases, especially events regarding things like collisions, it is expected that execution flow terminates on a failed cast quietly.
+Ciò non significa che ogni cast node dovrebbe avere its failure handled.
+In tanti casi, specialmente events riguardandi collisioni, ci si aspetta che l'execution flow termini in un failed cast senza dar notifiche.

 <a name="3.4.6"></a>
 <a name="bp-graphs-dangling-nodes"></a>
 #### 3.4.6 Graphs Should Not Have Any Dangling / Loose / Dead Nodes

-All nodes in all blueprint graphs must have a purpose.
-You should not leave dangling blueprint nodes around that have no purpose or are not executed.
+Tutti i nodes in tutti i blueprint graphs devono avere uno scopo.
+Non dovresti lasciare blueprint nodes in giro che non hanno uno scopo o che non sono executed.

 **[⬆ Back to Top](#table-of-contents)**